smithblack-0/WorkflowForge/README.md

 ```
 Model generates: "I need to think more...
 [Jump]"
                                          ↑
-Workflow Forge intercepts this token ────┘
+Workflow Forge intercepts this pattern ────┘
                  ↓
 Instantly replaces stream with: "Let me reconsider the problem..."
                  ↓